wilfredokoro/githubaction-terraform-test/README.md

 ## Define a GitHub Actions Workflow

-Create a .github/workflows/terraform.yml file in your repository:
+Create a .github/workflows/terraform.yml file in your terraform repository:

 ```bash
 name: Terraform Deploy